-There are a large number of reproductive options for gay, lesbian, and transgender individuals.
-At Island Reproductive Services, we realize there are different medical, legal and emotional challenges you will face on your journey to becoming a parent.
-We are ready to guide you through them!.
-You decision to build a family is the first step to parenthood.
+There are a large number of reproductive options for LGBTQ+ individuals, and at Island Reproductive Services, we realize there are different medical, legal, and emotional challenges you will face on your journey to becoming a parent.
+We are ready to help guide you through them!
+Your decision to build a family is the first step to parenthood.
 Our expertise and guidance is the next step.
 We have a wide range of services available including access to egg and sperm donors, gestational carrier options, as well as legal and emotional counseling.
 Island Reproductive Services provides exceptional fertility care to men and women regardless of background, marital status, sexual orientation and general identification.
 Let us partner with you to build your family!

 The most common treatment options are Donor IUI, IVF, Co-IVF, Gestational Carrier and Surrogacy (with IUI or IVF).

 Donor insemination involves the use of an anonymous (more common) or directed (less common) sperm donor.
 Anonymous donor sperm is purchased from an unknown sperm donor through from a licensed sperm bank.
 Directed donor sperm is obtained from a known male who agrees to allow the use of his sperm without being the legally intended parent.
 Donor IUI is often used for lesbian couples, cis-gender/trans-couples or for single women.
 It may also be used for infertile couples who are unable to conceive due to severe male factor, azoospermia, or when a male carries an abnormal heritable genetic trait.

 All certified sperm banks must meet adhere to federal requirements for donor screening for infectious and sexually transmitted diseases.
 Many sperm banks screen donors for autosomal recessive genetic traits.
 Island Reproductive Services is not a licensed sperm bank and cannot provide you with donor sperm, but we can accept donor sperm from any licensed sperm bank for your use.